 Getting married does mean it's more likely you'll make financial decisions with a partner, and that both of your credit profiles will determine the types of financial products you can qualify for together.
 But you'll always have your own credit report based on your credit history.
 Here's what you need to know.

 Married Couples Have Separate Credit Reports

 Everyone has their own credit report, even after marriage.
-Each individual's credit history contains only the information that is reported in their name.
-When your lenders report your accounts in your new name, Experian will match it to your existing history and continue to update it, but only for the names associated with that account.
+Each individual's credit history contains only the information that is reported in their name, including payment history for accounts for which they've cosigned.

 When you change your last name, you must update your information with the Social Security Administration, on your government ID and passport, and with each of your financial account holders.
 When your lenders report your accounts in your new name, Experian will match it to your existing history and update their information.
 But taking your spouse's name does not mean your credit histories will be combined.
 The only time an account will appear on both of your credit reports is if you open a joint account or cosign a loan together.